esmini/esmini/CONTRIBUTING.md

 * Clear description of the issue, e.g. expected vs actual result
 * Information for reproducing the issue, e.g. code snippet or OpenSCENARIO and OpenDRIVE file

-Please provide a clear example, either with a code snippet or a txt file (python), where the bug is reproduced, and explain what you expect to happen.

 ## How to contribute

 Contributions should be provided as pull request.